Showing top 0 results 0 results found

 Pro tip!
 If you get an invite to a meeting whose goal is not determined, simply reach out to the organizer and ask them why they’ve set it up in the first place.

-Virtual meeting agenda and meeting facilitator
+Virtual team meeting agenda and meeting facilitator

-3. Determine the attendees
+3. Determine meeting attendees

 Think about who needs to attend the meeting.
 It’s easy to get carried away with the invites just to keep people in the loop.
 “The more the merrier” saying definitely doesn’t apply to video calls.
 If people don’t have any functional reason to be there, keep them informed in a different way.
 For example, with a summary that you post after each meeting.
 With fewer people during the call, you have a chance for an effective discussion and you increase the chance of keeping everyone’s focus.